Back with an interview with Kaitlyn Baker.

-Recently Kaitlyn Baker released a music video for her song “To Pieces” from her EP “Coal Train”.
+Recently Kaitlyn released a music video for her song “To Pieces” from her EP “Coal Train”.

-Kaitlyn Baker’s “To Pieces” has a gentle tone and deep meaning which is a beautifully written song.
+Kaitlyn Baker’s “To Pieces” has a gentle tone and deep meaning.

-“To Pieces” is Kaitlyn’s latest single to be released on country radio.
+“To Pieces” is Kaitlyn’s latest song to be released on country radio.

 You can see the music video for “To Pieces” here.

-Kaitlyn talks about the inspiration behind her song “To Pieces” and other experiences since the last interview.
+Interview with Kaitlyn about the inspiration behind her song “To Pieces” and other experiences since her last interview.

 What was the inspiration behind your song “To Pieces”?